 You might find that your g-spot is located just inside your vagina or further in (closer to your cervix).
 There might be one OMG YES spot or a larger area that needs to be caressed.
 This is the same as any other body part.
 For example, the distance between your belly button and the top of your pelvic bone is different than mine.

-Everyone’s g-spot likes something different.
+Everyone’s g-spot likes something different

-Five Ways to have a G-Spot Orgasm
+How to Have a G-Spot Orgasm

 The easiest way to stimulate your g-spot is with a g-spot toy.
 These are curved up to stimulate the part of your vagina where you g-zone is.